Rohan-s18/personal-stocks-model/README.md

-# personal-stocks-model
+# personal stocks model
-personal model to forecast stock returns.
+this is my personal model to forecast stock returns. ive been using this model irl for my personal portfolio.